esa/nanosat-mo-framework/docs/source/sdk.rst

 Running the CubeSat Simulator
 ---------------
-You can run a CubeSat simulator to try out your app in a playground environment which mimics the a CubeSat system.
+You can run a CubeSat simulator to try out your app in a playground environment which mimics the CubeSat system.

 In order to do this, Please do the following: